 All swimmers will work on their fitness, flexibility and teamwork while having fun and expressing creativity.
 The competitive team focuses on teamwork, discipline, athleticism, and learning the competitive figures and routines necessary for competition.The recreational classes practice once a week on for 1 ½ hours.
 The competitive team practices between 3 - 12 hours per week depending on their location, age and commitment level.

-Dale Mohammed (head coach) is a US Synchro Level 4 coach, a Zone Judge, and has been involved synchronized swimming for almost 30 years as a choreographer, coach and swimmer.
+Dale Mohammed (head coach) is a US Synchro Level 4 coach, a Zone Judge, and has been involved synchronized swimming for over 30 years as a choreographer, coach and swimmer.

 If you have any questions, feel free to contact us at